pulkin/pyteleport/README.md

 pyteleport
 ==========

-A proof-of-concept serialization, transmission and restoring python (stack) states.
+A proof-of-concept serialization, transmission and restoring python runtime.

 How it works
 ------------

-~~See the code.~~

-TBD
+* You invoke `teleport` in your python script.
+* `pyteleport` collects the runtime state: globals, locals, stack.
+* `pyteleport` dumps the runtime into a specially designed "morph" bytecode which resumes from where `teleport` was invoked.
+* The bytecode is transmitted to the target environment and passed to a python interpreter there.
+* The local python runtime is terminated and simply pipes stdio from the target environment.

 Example
 -------